-Combining all acute and hospital services on the current sites (Cavell & Léopold) into one single new building.
+Bringing together all of the acute and hospitalization activities of the existing sites (Cavell & Léopold) into a single new building.

 Located in the Delta (Auderghem) zone of Brussels, this project represents a classic and balanced architectural configuration: a cylindrical podium unit which principally serves as a reception and consultation unit, a central body with a maximum of 24 residential units of standard size located on three levels and finally, the volume under the roof which contains the technical installations.